When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 13in: 579g or 582g (20.4 oz or 20.5 oz)

-At just 5.1mm thick, it’s Apple’s slimmest iPad yet, though it still feels reassuringly solid in hand.
-Pair it with the new Apple Pencil Pro, which adds haptics and extra controls, and it becomes a digital artist’s dream.
+At just 5.1mm thick, it’s Apple’s slimmest iPad yet, though it still feels reassuringly solid, with no creaks, no flex.
+The new Apple Pencil Pro adds haptics that make shading and brush strokes feel tactile; we spent an hour sketching, and it genuinely feels closer to drawing on paper.

 Best Android tablet